Tithby: Location and governance

 Tithby is made up largely of farms and farmhouses, much like other local villages such as Colston Bassett, Cropwell Butler, Cropwell Bishop, Langar, and Barnstone.

 Tithby shares a parish meeting with Wiverton Hall.
-The village forms part of the Borough of Rushcliffe and of the Parliamentary Constituency of Rushcliffe, whose current member is the Conservative Ruth Edwards.
+The village forms part of the Borough of Rushcliffe and of the Parliamentary Constituency of Rushcliffe.
 The county authority is Nottinghamshire.

 Amenities and transport

 The nearest schools, shops and other amenities are in Bingham and Cropwell Bishop.
 There is a pub, the Plough Inn, at Cropwell Butler (1.2 miles/2 km).

 Tithby has no public transport of its own.
-Its nearest bus stops are in Cropwell Butler (1 mile/1.6 km) and in Bingham (2.5 miles/4 km), which also has a railway station (2.7 miles/4.3 km) on the Nottingham–Grantham line.
+The nearest bus stops are in Cropwell Butler (1 mile/1.6 km) and in Bingham (2.5 miles/4 km), which also has a railway station (2.7 miles/4.3 km) on the Nottingham–Grantham line.

 Church

 The Anglican parish church is the Grade I listed Holy Trinity.
 Tythby (the ecclesiastical parish is so spelt) is one of the Wiverton group of parishes, whose incumbent since 2019 has been the Rev. Rachel Mitchell.